 If you have won more than $5,000, the payer generally is required to withhold 25% of the proceeds for Federal Income Tax.
 If you did not provide your social security number the payer may have to withhold 28%.
 For more information on withholding, refer to Publication 505, Tax Withholding and Estimated Tax.

 You may deduct gambling losses only if you itemize deductions.
 Claim your gambling losses as a miscellaneous deduction on Form 1040, Schedule A (PDF), line 27.
 However, the amount of losses you deduct may not be more than the amount of gambling income you have reported on your return.
 It is important to keep an accurate diary or similar record of your gambling winnings and losses.
 To deduct your losses, you must be able to provide receipts, tickets, statements or other records that show the amount of both your winnings and losses.
+If you have a players card and use it when gambling, you can request an annual summary of you winnings and losses to support your deduction claims.
 Refer to Publication 529, Miscellaneous Deductions, for more information.